 Essentially, the vegetative stage is the plant preparing itself structurally for reproduction.
 This stage of growth requires more space than the seedling or cloning stage, but not as much space as the flowering stage.
 A good rule of thumb is to plan on a vegetative area that is half the size of the flowering area.

-Plants in the vegetative stage should be given at least 40 W of artificial light per square foot of garden space.
-Although some old-school growers still stand by HID lights for this stage, I recommend using T5 fluorescents for vegetative growth because they provide better light distribution.
+Plants in the vegetative stage should be given at least 40 watts of artificial light per square foot of garden space.
+Although some old-school growers still stand by HID lights for this stage, I recommend using T5 fluorescent lamps for vegetative growth because they provide better light distribution.